 Include as many details in your description as possible.
 Let people know what the item is.
 Include the brand name, colors, and sizes if it is an article of clothing.
 Let people know if it is new or not.
 If the item has any marks or cracks, include that info as well.
 Being an honest seller always pays off.

 Free shipping tends to entice some buyers.
 If you don’t offer free shipping, you should consider it.
 It helps to bring more traffic to your listings.
 If you’re thinking about free shipping, you can raise the price of your items a little to help offset the costs.

-A few years ago, I wrote a post titled, 8 Places to Sell Items Online.
+A few years ago, I wrote an 8 Places to Sell Items Online post.
 I went over several platforms where you can sell your items.
 Some of the places that I included were Craigslist, Bonanza, and Facebook Marketplace.
-I cross post a lot.
+I cross-post a lot.
 It is very important to do when your eBay items aren’t selling.
 I have things to sell on many platforms.
 Besides eBay, I sell items on FB Marketplace, Bonanza, Mercari, OfferUp, Poshmark, and Craigslist.